sensonicm/spotseo-drupal-dev-x64_24_70/environment/cookbooks/berks/windows/README.md

 - `feature_name` - name of the feature/role(s) to install.
 The same feature may have different names depending on the provider used (ie DHCPServer vs DHCP; DNS-Server-Full-Role vs DNS).
 - `all` - Boolean.
 Optional.
 Default: false.
 DISM and PowerShell providers only.
 For DISM this is the equivalent of specifying the /All switch to dism.exe, forcing all parent dependencies to be installed.
 With the PowerShell install method, the `-InstallAllSubFeatures` switch is applied.
 Note that these two methods may not produce identical results.
+- `management_tools` - Boolean.
+Optional.
+Default: false.
+PowerShell provider only.
+Includes the `-IncludeManagementTools` switch.
+Installs all applicable management tools of the roles, role services, or features specified by the feature name.
 - `source` - String.
 Optional.
-DISM provider only.
+DISM and PowerShell providers only.
 Uses local repository for feature install.
+- `timeout` - Integer.
+Optional.
+Default: 600.
+Specifies a timeout (in seconds) for feature install.
 - `install_method` - Symbol.
 Optional.
 If not supplied, Chef will determine which method to use (in the order of `:windows_feature_dism`, `:windows_feature_servercmd`, `:windows_feature_powershell`)

 #### Examples